sander102907/autoencoder_program_synthesis/README.md

 3. Locate the libclang.so library file on your computer and save the path

 ## Usage
 Then you can simply import the package in your python code and encode C++ programs to latent vectors and decode latent vectors back to strings.
 The encoding function takes a program represented as a string and the decoder takes a torch tensor, and some sampling parameters: temperature, top_k and top_p (see this [paper](https://arxiv.org/abs/1904.09751) for more information).
+Use temperature=0, top_k=0 and top_p=0 for greedy decoding.
 The pretrained model that is provided in the set up works with latent vectors of size 150, hence the decoder takes a torch tensor of shape [X, 150] where X can be any number of programs you want to generate.
 An example of a reconstruction:

 ```
 from autoencoder_program_synthesis.t2t_vae import Tree2Tree

 libclang_path = '/usr/lib/x86_64-linux-gnu/libclang-6.0.so.1'
-checkpoint path = 'checkpoints/1/'
+checkpoint_path = 'checkpoints/1/'

 tree2tree = Tree2Tree(libclang_path, checkpoint_path)